josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## standalone

-A configuration of [components][AioGuideGlossaryComponent], [directives][AioGuideGlossaryDirective], and [pipes][AioGuideGlossaryPipe] to indicate that this class can be imported directly without declaring it in any [NgModule][AioGuideGlossaryNgmodule].
+A configuration of a [component][AioGuideGlossaryComponent], [directive][AioGuideGlossaryDirective], or [pipe][AioGuideGlossaryPipe] that informs the Angular framework to directly import the class without declaring it in any [NgModule][AioGuideGlossaryNgmodule].

-Standalone components, directives and pipes mainly differ from non-standalone ones by:
+A standalone component, standalone directive, or standalone pipe mainly differs from non-standalone implementation in the following ways.

- - having the `standalone` field of their decorator set to `true`.
+*   The `standalone` field of the associated decorator is set to `true`
- - allowing their direct importing without the need to pass through NgModules.
+*   Allows the direct import without the need to pass through [NgModules][AioGuideGlossaryNgmodule]
- - specifying their dependencies directly in their decorator.
+*   Directly specifies the associated dependencies in the associated decorator

-To learn more, see the [Standalone components guide][AioGuideStandalone].
+To learn more, see [Getting started with standalone components][AioGuideStandalone].

 ## structural directive